AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart.md

 {style="table-layout:auto"}

-## Use Real-Time CDP Audiences to inform cart price rules
+## Use Real-Time CDP audiences to inform cart price rules

-Learn how to [activate](customer-segment-rtcdp.md) Real-Time CDP Audiences into your Adobe Commerce instance to inform cart price rules.
+Learn how to [activate](../customers/audience-activation.md) Real-Time CDP audiences into your Adobe Commerce instance to inform cart price rules.